Powerdynamo brings new ignition & light

 The green/red wire at pin 6 of the new regulator ...

-... is for the charge control light.
-You connect there the wire that formerly did run from the control light to the original regulator.
+... is for the battery charge indicator (so your bike has one).
+You connect there the wire that formerly did run from the indicator light to the original regulator.
+Should your bike not have had such an indicator bulb, just keep this wire unused.

 Sure that this control only functions with a battery present.
-Should you drive without battery but still connect the wire, you will see that the light glows even as the generator generates voltage.
+Should you drive without battery but still connect the wire, you will see that the light glows a little even as the generator generates voltage.
 So without battery, do not connect it.
+More information on the charge indicator function see here

 *